o19s/quepid/README.md

 We currently use Rails Sprockets to compile everything, but do have dreams of moving the JavaScript over to Webpacker.

+## Fonts

+The *aller* font face is from FontSquirrel, and the .ttf is converted into .woff2 format.

 ## I'd like to develop Jupyterlite

 Run the `./bin/setup_jupyterlite` to update the archive file `./jupyterlite/notebooks.gz`.
 This